Yes No Share to Facebook

 Understanding the Rule Against Pleading of Evidence

 A pleading document, whether such is the claim document or a defence document, is to contain allegations of fact without containing details of the evidence that will be used to prove the allegations of fact.
-Put simply, a pleading should state only facts in the context of the fact being true, without including details about how the fact will be proven true.
+Simply said, the pleading document should state the facts as if the fact is true without stating how the fact will be proven true.

 The Law